raumzeitlabor/rzl-homepage/README.md

 ## Contribution Policy

 To contribute content or code please create a pull request, so that we can have a look at it and discuss your changes.
-We plan to integrate with Travis CI so that we can easily see if your pull request breaks our build and thus cannot be merged.
+We integrate with Travis CI so that we can easily see if your pull request breaks our build and thus cannot be merged.

 When contributing blog posts you may of course automatically merge your pull request as soon as Travis approves.